Safe buying advice

-Most problems are the result of either poor communication or differing expectations between the buyer and the seller.
+Most problems are the result of poor communication, or different expectations between the buyer and the seller.

-If you have checked your spam filters and are having trouble contacting the other member, please contact us for help.
+- If you've checked your spam filters and are having trouble contacting the other member, we can help:

-If you have paid and you still can't contact the seller after several days, or think you are the victim of fraud, please contact us immediately.
+If you've paid and still can't contact the seller after a few days, or think you are the victim of fraud, please file a report immediately.